mimo1417/manga-check/README.md

 # Usage
 Run the main script.
 I have implemented sample usage file in main.py

+Invoke without command to run

         python main.py

+or run command, and optional options.
+Check at help:

+        ./main.py --help
         Usage: main.py [OPTIONS] COMMAND [ARGS]...

         Options:
-          --help  Show this message and exit.
+          --web / --no-web  Open web browser on updated chapter --help            Show this message and exit.

         Commands:
           check  Check for latest manga chapter!
           clean  Remove local data file
+          show   Show local data

-run without command, or with command `check` to start.
+When running without command, or with command `check` to start.
 The result are list of site has new chapter.

+        New chapter: One Piece-842
+        New chapter: Gintama-607
+        New chapter: Fairy Tail-505
+        New chapter: The Ruler Of The Land (Vietnamese)-509

 You can either simple print them out, or like me: I let a cronjob run every week at Thursday evening and Sunday evening, if there are any new update, open web browser of the site.
 Easy!